The effect of vitamin C supplementation in healthy dogs on antioxidative capacity and immune parameters

 Study Design

-• Plasma vitamin C levels slightly increased with supplementation, but the effect was not statistically significant.
+- Vitamin C status: Plasma vitamin C rose slightly with supplementation, but the change was small.

 Relevance to Canine Health